 Since the invention of photography, images of the famous and infamous have enchanted the viewing public.
-A visual memorial of a high-profile celebrity or historical figure always proves engrossing – and what's more fascinating than seeing the last photos of historical figures?
+A visual memorial of a high-profile celebrity or historical figure always proves engrossing – and what's more fascinating than seeing some of the last photos of historical figures?
 They bring the past to life in a way that text alone simply can't match.

-Some of these photographs are absolutely chilling.
-Take the last photo of Hitler – it's dated just days before he took his life.
+Some of these photographs are absolutely chilling: the last photo of Hitler, for instance – it's dated just days before he took his life.
 A final image of Diana, Princess of Wales shows her hiding from the camera in the backseat of her car shortly before her final accident.
-And then there are the last photos of presidents.
-Abraham Lincoln, Ulysses S. Grant, John F. Kennedy, and Franklin D. Roosevelt all appeared on film shortly before passing away.
+And then there are the last photos of presidents; Abraham Lincoln, Ulysses S. Grant, John F. Kennedy, and Franklin D. Roosevelt all appeared on film shortly before passing away.

 While the dates of some of these photos are dubious, these last – or near last – photographs of historical figures capture fleeting moments in time, from the famous to the seemingly insignificant.

 Nikola Tesla, 1943